kamimrcht/webpage/index.md

 - **Local collaborations (Lille)**
   I work closely with colleagues in Lille, in particular:
-  - **Charles Paperman** (D-DAL, Inria), on database approaches and querying of graph-structured data
+  - [**Charles Paperman**](https://paperman.name/) (D-DAL, Inria), on database approaches and querying of graph-structured data
-  - **Antoine Limasset** (BONSAI), on sequence indexing, k-mer data structures
+  - [**Antoine Limasset**](https://malfoy.github.io/) (BONSAI), on sequence indexing, k-mer data structures
-  - **Mikaël Salson** (BONSAI), on RNA-seq analysis and large-scale k-mer methods
+  - [**Mikaël Salson**](https://mikael-salson.univ-lille.fr/) (BONSAI), on RNA-seq analysis and large-scale k-mer methods

 - **National collaborations**

   - **Transipedia**
     A consortium dedicated to indexing and exploring large collections of RNA-seq datasets, in collaboration with teams in Montpellier, Toulouse, and Paris.
 This project led to several tools and publications, and to long-term collaborations with both algorithmic and biomedical groups, and was supported by ANR.
+Groups: [BIO2M](https://irmb-montpellier.fr/about/therese-commes/) at IRMB, [I2BC](http://rssf.i2bc.paris-saclay.fr/gautheret/), [Seqbio](https://research.pasteur.fr/en/member/rayan-chikhi/) at Pasteur Institute

   - **Full-RNA**
     A project focused on indexing large-scale RNA datasets, involving collaborations with several French bioinformatics groups and supporting developments such as REINDEER2.
+Groups: [BIO2M](https://irmb-montpellier.fr/about/therese-commes/) at IRMB, [I2BC](http://rssf.i2bc.paris-saclay.fr/gautheret/), [R'N Blood](https://www.crct-inserm.fr/rn-blood/) at CRCT, [Seqbio](https://research.pasteur.fr/en/member/rayan-chikhi/) at Pasteur Institute

   - **Find-RNA**
-    My current project, which includes collaborations with local and national partners, in particular on graph querying and formal methods (e.g. with the D-DAL team), and application to transcriptomics.
+    My current project, which includes collaborations with local and national partners, in particular on graph querying and formal methods (e.g. with the [D-DAL](https://ddal.inria.fr/) team), and application to transcriptomics.

   - **INSSANE**
     A project on computational methods for RNA structure analysis, involving collaborations with LIX, Université Paris Cité, and other partners.
 This project connects algorithmic questions with RNA biology and structural analysis.
+Groups: [AMIB(io)](https://www.lix.polytechnique.fr/amibio/), [CiTCoM](https://www.citcom.cnrs.fr/192-2/mecanismes-moleculaires-de-la-traduction-de-larn-viral/name/bruno-sargueil/), [LCBPT](https://lcbpt.u-paris-sciences.fr/chemistry-towards-life-sciences-3/chemistry-of-arns-nucleosides-peptides-and-heterocycles/melanie-etheve-quelquejeu/)

   In addition, I contribute to national initiatives such as:
   - **MIGGS**, focused on graph-based genomic data and pangenome representations, and **[Get-a-Pan](https://maiage.inrae.fr/node/3390)**